Restaurants in Cheltenham: 25 of the tastiest places to go

 20. The Coconut Tree, St Pauls Road

 Bringing authentic Sri Lankan street food to the town, diners can expect freshly cooked, rich and spicy tapas-style dishes packed full of flavour.
-Alongside the delicious dishes on the menu, sample the artisan beers or an exotic cocktail.
-With a lively, vibrant atmosphere, and a DJ playing music on the weekends, you’ll be transported to somewhere far away with a drink in hand!
+Artisan beers or exotic cocktails are served alongside the delicious dishes on the menu.
+After a visit earlier this year, revered food critic Jay Rayner gave The Coconut Tree a thumbs up.

 We recommend: Waiters are on hand to ensure you choose dishes that you fancy.
 A selection of smaller and larger plates to share between your party is the perfect way to try the many tastes of Sri Lanka.

 21. The Daffodil, Suffolk Parade